Naoya Inoue

-Naoya Inoue (井上 尚弥, Inoue Naoya) is a Japanese professional boxer.
-He has held multiple world championships in four weight classes, and is one of only three male boxers in history to become the undisputed champion in two weight classes in the "four-belt era".
-(Note: Second to achieve this, after Terence Crawford and later joined by Oleksandr Usyk.)
-Nicknamed "The Monster" (怪物 Kaibutsu), Inoue is known for his exceptional punching power, possessing a knockout-to-win percentage of 87%.
+Naoya Inoue (井上 尚弥), Inoue Naoya) is a Japanese professional boxer.
+He has held multiple world championships in four weight classes, and is one of only three male boxers to become the undisputed champion in two weight classes in the "four-belt era" (alongside Terence Crawford and Oleksandr Usyk).
+Nicknamed "The Monster" (怪物 Kaibutsu), he is widely regarded as the greatest Japanese boxer of all time and one of the greatest boxers of his era.
+Inoue is known for his exceptional punching power and excellent technical skill, possessing a knockout-to-win percentage of 81.82%.

 He is the first and only boxer to win the undisputed championship (Note: Four-belt era: World Boxing Association (WBA) (Super version), World Boxing Council (WBC), International Boxing Federation (IBF), and World Boxing Organization (WBO) titles) at super bantamweight, having held all four major world titles since 2023, as well as the Ring magazine title.
 Previously he held the undisputed championship and the Ring title at bantamweight between 2022 and 2023.
 He became the first undisputed bantamweight champion since Enrique Pinder in 1972, and the first boxer in history to do so in the four-belt era.

 Earlier in his career, Inoue held the World Boxing Council (WBC) light flyweight title in 2014, the World Boxing Organization (WBO) junior bantamweight title from 2014 to 2018, and the World Boxing Association (WBA) bantamweight title (Unified version) from 2018 to 2019.
 He won the 2018–2019 World Boxing Super Series bantamweight tournament.

+Since May 2026, he has been ranked as the No. 1 pound for pound boxer in the world by The Ring, TBRB, ESPN, and BoxRec.

 In June 2022, Inoue became the first Japanese boxer to be ranked in the world, pound for pound, by The Ring.
 He was named Fighter of the Year in 2023 by The Ring, the Boxer Writers Association of America, and ESPN.

+Early life

+Inoue was born into a family with a strong boxing heritage, with his father, Shingo Inoue, being a former amateur boxer and coach who played a pivotal role in Inoue's early training.
+Inoue began his boxing journey before the age of eight, influenced by his father's guidance and the family's overall commitment to the sport, which also included his younger brother, Takuma Inoue, a professional boxer.

+His childhood was marked by discipline and focus, characteristics that would later shape his boxing style.
+Under his father's mentorship, he honed his foundational skills, emphasizing technique, mental resilience, and a strong work ethic.
+This dedication became crucial throughout his amateur and professional boxing careers.
+By the time he reached elementary and junior high school, Inoue was actively training and participating in local boxing clubs, where his talent began to attract attention and recognition.